Covid-19 (Coronavirus) update

-Live testing of each individual outdoor warning station will last for approximately 40 seconds in total.
-It will begin with a voice activation lasting approximately 10 seconds followed by a siren tone also lasting approximately 10 seconds, and then this process will be repeated.
+Live testing of each individual outdoor warning station will last for approximately 20 to 40 seconds in total.
+It will begin with a voice activation lasting approximately 10 seconds followed by a siren tone also lasting approximately 10 seconds, with the option to repeat.

 Listen to the siren tone: